amarrella/notes/fed7de08.md

 For a complete reference, you can check out the [nix manual](https://nixos.org/nix/manual/), which contains very useful sections such as the one dedicated to [Nixpkgs library functions](https://nixos.org/nixpkgs/manual/#sec-functions-library).

 #### Learn how to create derivations to package your code
 There are several libraries that help you package your code depending on the programming language you are using.
 The [nixpkgs manual](https://nixos.org/nixpkgs/manual/#chap-language-support) links some of them but sometimes checking out what is in the community leads to easier solutions.
-For example for Haskell, I'd use [haskell.nix](https://github.com/input-output-hk/haskell.nix).

 ##### Learn to create docker images with Nix
 Nix is also an excellent way of creating small and reproducible docker images.
 The [dockerTools](https://nixos.org/nixpkgs/manual/#sec-pkgs-dockerTools) documentation provides some reference and examples.